Obsolescence: Style obsolescence

 When a product is no longer desirable because it has gone out of the popular fashion, its style is obsolete.
 One example is flared leg jeans; although this article of clothing may still be perfectly functional, it is no longer desirable because style trends have moved away from the flared leg cut.

 Because of the "fashion cycle", stylistically obsolete products may eventually regain popularity and cease to be obsolete.
 An example is "acid-wash" jeans, which were popular in the 1980s, became stylistically obsolete in the mid to late 1990s, and returned to popularity in the 2000s.

+Moral obsolescence

+Moral obsolescence may be described as the erosion or deprecation of values and principles for the sake of convenience, due to social pressure, marketing, or collective habit.
+Hyperconsumerism may require a person to forsake formerly held values or preferred principles when discarding products for non‑functional reasons, which contributes to waste.
+Passively accepting planned obsolescence reflects on deeper issues in the consumer's economic and ethical awareness.
+Consumers generally do not have any knowledge of production conditions or the ecological consequences of production.

 Obsolescence management

 Obsolescence management, also referred to as "Diminishing Manufacturing Sources and Material Shortages" (DMSMS), is defined as to the activities that are undertaken to mitigate the effects of obsolescence.
 Activities can include last-time buys, lifetime buys, and obsolescence monitoring.